1. Career Development –

-D. During the month, students will have access to the Sinai benefits site, www.mtsinaibenefits.com to update their benefit choices.
+C. Open Enrollment Period: During the month of June, students will have access to the ISMMS benefits site, www.mtsinaibenefits.com to update their benefit choices.
 During this time period, students enroll or disenroll in any combination of health, dental, and vision coverage.
 However, students must always carry basic health insurance.
-If a student disenrolls from the Sinai plan, they must file a waiver form in the Student Services Office and present proof of insurance from another source.
+If a student disenrolls from the ISMMS plan, they must file a waiver form in the Student Services Office and present proof of insurance from another source.
 When a student marries, has a child, or goes off their parent’s insurance policy s/he must notify the Student Services Office within 30 days of that event so that the policy can be altered appropriately.

-E. The insurance plan coverage runs from July 1 – June 30.
+D. The insurance plan coverage runs from July 1 – June 30.
 Coverage will be terminated by the school upon graduation or if a student does not re-enroll for the next academic year.
-For PhD students only: Medical insurance coverage will end on the last day of the month in which the student terminates by depositing a thesis, unless the student terminates on the first day of the month, in which case, benefits will terminate on that day.
+Medical insurance coverage will end on the last day of the month in which the student terminates by depositing a thesis or graduating, unless the student terminates on the first day of the month, in which case, benefits will end on that day.

 Rapid access to strictly confidential psychiatric consultation, counseling, treatment, and referral is available to students through the Student Mental Health Service.
 The Student/Trainee Mental Health Program through the Department of Psychiatry provides initial consultations and ongoing psychotherapy and medication management for those graduate students need of mental health services.
 The student’s insurance will be billed for all services and the student will be responsible for any co-pay.
 To make an appointment for an initial consultation, contact Dr. Madeleine Fershe at 212 659-8886.